 In December 2019, the OPTN Board of Directors approved new pancreas and kidney-pancreas allocation policies to update how offers in the pancreas allocation system (PAS) are sequenced.
-Instead of match sequencing relying on donation service area (DSA) and OPTN Region, pancreas and kidney-pancreas allocation will be based on geographical distance between donor and recipient.
+Instead of match sequencing relying on donation service area (DSA) and OPTN Region, pancreas and kidney-pancreas allocation are now based on geographical distance between donor and recipient.
 Toolkits have been developed for OPO and transplant professionals to learn more about the policies.

 Pancreas Allocation System (PAS)